Manage and monitor computers

 - Virtual computer (Scanner enabled)

 - Virtual Appliance

 - Virtual Appliance (started)

 Clicking the Preview icon () next to a listed computer expands a display area beneath it.
 The information displayed in the preview depends on the type of computer.

-The preview pane for an ordinary computer displays the presence of an Agent, its status, and the status of the Protection Modules.
-(Note that the Log Inspection module is off and the plug-in is not installed.)
+The preview pane for an ordinary computer displays the presence of an agent, its status, and the status of the protection modules.

-The preview pane for a Deep Security Relay displays its status, the number of Security Update components it has available for distribution, and the status of the Protection modules provided by its embedded Deep Security Agent.
+The preview pane for a Deep Security relay-enabled agent displays its status, the number of security update components it has available for distribution, and the status of the protection modules provided by its embedded Deep Security agent.